TheoRybarczyk/aif_project/README.md

 5 - Run `docker compose down` when finished.

 The project runs on two containers, one for the gradio webapp which is the user interface and one as a Annoy index API.
-For each case, a model will transform the data (image or text) into a corresponding embeddings vector.
+For each case, a model will transform the data (image or text) into its corresponding embeddings vector.
 That is done on the webapp side.
 The app will request the Annoy API to get as a response corresponding neighbor vectors which will serve as recommendations after being translated into either poster image or movie title and description.
+Embedders:
+- images: mobilenet v3 small
+- text: bag of words and DistilBert

+Nota: the Annoy indexes have been built in consistance with their corresponding embedder models.
+We therefore saved the weights (mobilenet, DistilBert) or TF-IDF (bag of words) conjointly with the Annoy indexs that we reuse in this project.